performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Initializing a PMDA
 -------------------

-PMDAinitializationSeveral functions are provided to simplify the initialization of a PMDA.
+Several functions are provided to simplify the initialization of a PMDA.
 These functions, if used, must be called in a strict order so that the PMDA can operate correctly.